August 23rd, 2008

 You can also identify some subtle differences between the two styles in regards to fitting, cuff design, shoulder gussets, etc. Primarily, kart racers understand that space in the cockpit is slim.
 You can’t expect to wear a baggy suit and be comfortable, much less be able to perform competitively.
 Karting Suits are designed with spatial consciousness in mind, which ultimately leads to a better experience for the individual wearing the suit.

 Moto-specific suits are also tailor-trimmed, but for different reasons.
 Aerodynamics play a key role in all types of racing, but especially in motorcycle racing.
 Riders tend to be of small frame, so they can fit behind the façade of the bike.
 But the size of the rider matters little if the rider’s protective gear negates it.
-Therefore, manufacturers design motorcycle racing suits to be streamlined and form-fitting, while simultaneously protective.
+Therefore, manufacturers design motorcycle suits to be streamlined and form-fitting, while simultaneously protective.
+Snowmobile suits share many of these inherent characteristics, but also integrate insulation as well as a waterproof external shell.
+Snowmobile clothing also needs the be breathable and, like motorcycle wear, needs reflective piping.

 Auto suits, being focused on fire protection, are designed to ensure you are never exposed to a fire.
 This is fairly easy to accomplish in light of the fact that space is not of paramount concern for most auto racers.
 The foot wells and cockpit area of most automobiles are spacious enough that no considerable limitations are imposed on manufacturers.